 Nasal polyps are growths that develop in the nose or sinuses.
 They’re actually quite common and may be caused by allergies, inflammation, or infection.

 Typically, nasal polyps don’t cause any symptoms.
 Unlike some other types of polyps, they’re usually noncancerous.

 In some cases, though, there are symptoms.
 These include itching, runny nose, sneezing, difficulty breathing, and more.

 Doctors may prescribe steroid nasal sprays or prednisone for relief, which can stop symptoms or get rid of polyps altogether.
 Symptoms and polyps may come back, though.

-If you’re seeking natural alternatives to medications, this article explores what remedies may work best and are most effective.
+If you’re seeking natural alternatives to medications, this article explores what treatments may work best and are most effective.

-Most remedies are shown to improve symptoms and discomfort associated with nasal polyps.
+Most treatments are shown to improve symptoms and discomfort associated with nasal polyps.
 None are proven to get rid of nasal polyps completely.

 To use: Add cayenne pepper spice liberally to food or recipes.
 For most people, 1–2 teaspoons (tsp) is typical.